 Simone lost custody of her child after failing to provide proper supervision.
 Ray lost the kids after they witnessed domestic altercations one time too many.
 Krystle was locked up and received notice the children were placed in CPS care after the relative who had promised to care for them didn’t.
 Nik’s children were put in the state system after her boyfriend left them tied up like dogs in the yard during a storm, when she was too strung out to notice they were gone.

 None of these parents got their children back, however hard they tried.
 Some of the children ended up getting adopted, through the State, but those were through closed adoptions so they’re lost to the birthfamilies.
 However kids end up in foster care, all too often, the majority of them sometimes get stuck in the system until they eventually age out.
 And then far too many become parents whose children end up in the system, too.
 It becomes a terrible cycle from which some families never seem to escape.

-How Can Open Adoption Be a Better Choice?
+Open Adoption is a Better Choice

 That’s been the experience of Destini (name has been changed.)
 Destini grew up in CPS care due to child abuse, before losing her firstborn baby to the State for neglect.
 (And then the next three, as well.)
 She knows she won’t get those children back, but she keeps “making more” (as she puts it) in hopes that sooner or later, she’ll have one she can raise to adulthood.
 (Maybe.
 Someday.)

 By the time Destini’s fifth child was born, she’d developed a costly drug habit and tested positive for HIV.
 She had a warrant pending and had no relatives willing to help her.
 On the advice of a hospital social worker, Destini called Abrazo, and made a loving open adoption plan instead.